turigeza/fold-navigator/README.md

 Try it and see.
 Feel free to suggest and let me know if you have any issues/bugs.
 </p>
 <p>
 All shortcuts start with: ctrl-alt-cmd.
+Unfortunately I have since discovered that Skype on a Mac uses some of these shortcuts globally so if you find your shortcuts don't work it's most likely because of this.
 </p>
 <p>
 ctrl-alt-cmd-left: Opens the fold navigator panel.<br>